rebelm/stigs/README.md

 1. [Development - Guide for contributing to the module](#development)

 ## Description

+*NOTICE* Once complete, I will rewrite the README to only display the usage, and not overwhelm

 Puppet module for automatically configuring STIGS, while allowing granular control per STIG